nutchanonj/nutchanonj.github.io/pages/8_CUEE_courses_review/8_CUEE_courses_review.md

 Bonus from this course is that you will finally know
 - why ffmpeg can only cut the MPEG video in a lossless way at only some of the certain keyframes.
-- why JPEG compression can be done in more than 50\% compression ratio without visible changes.
+- why JPEG compression can be done in more than 50% compression ratio without visible changes.
 - how f--king complex modern audio compression (MP3) is.

 ---

-### DIG CONT SYS (compulsory elective; control system theory)
+### EE433: DIG CONT SYS (compulsory elective; control system theory)

+Quantity of Content: :star: :star: :star: :star: \\
+Course Workload: :star: :star: \\
+Exam Difficulty: :star: :star: :star:

 I strongly recommend that you should take LIN CONT SYS II before this course.